-1 Introduction
+1 INTRODUCTION

-In the era of big data, network analysis emerges as a powerful tool in various areas, such as recommendation on e-commerce websites [1], bug detection in software engineering [2], and behavioral analysis in sociology [3].
+IN THE era of big data, network analysis emerges as a powerful tool in various areas, such as recommendation on e-commerce websites [1], bug detection in software engineering [2], and behavioral analysis in sociology [3].
 Existing algorithms like traditional similarity indices and newly developed network embedding methods learn structural features on static networks while most of them ignore the dynamic nature of real-world systems.
 The dynamics of networks, such as the establishment and dissolution of friendship in online social networks, could help the analysis.
 For example, in citation networks, the citations in different time which reflect the research focus of the authors should weigh differently in the prediction of future citations.
 And dynamic networks are naturally proposed for these occasions.

 Dynamic network analysis, especially link prediction (DNLP) which we discuss in the paper, mainly focuses on the linkages status.
 That is predicting whether a link exists or not at a certain time based on historical information.
 For instance, given a social network, DNLP algorithms predict a given individual's relationships with others in the near future based on his/her historical friend lists.
-Comparing with traditional link prediction algorithms, DNLP algorithms could learn the underlying transitions of behavior patterns while the traditional ones could not.
-DNLP is generally performed in two ways: time-series data analysis and machine learning-based methods.
-A representative category of the former one is Autoregressive Integrated Moving Average (ARIMA) [4], [5] related methods which treat time varying similarity scores
+Comparing

-- J. Chen, J. Zhang and Q. Xuan are with the Institute of Cyberspace Security, College of Information Engineering, Zhejiang University of Technology, Hangzhou 310023, China.
-E-mail: {chenjinyin, jianzh, xuanqi}@zjut.edu.cn. - Z. Chen is with the Department of Computer Science, University of Illinois Urbana-Chamoaign, Urbana, IL 61801, USA.
-E-mail: zhic4@illinois.edu. - M. Du is with Palo Alto Networks, Santa Clara, CA 95054, USA.
-E-mail: min.du.email@gmail.com. - Corresponding author: Qi Xuan.
+- Jinyin Chen, Jian Zhang, and Qi Xuan are with the Institute of Cyberspace Security, College of Information Engineering, Zhejiang University of Technology, Hangzhou, Zhejiang 310023, China.
+E-mail: {chenjinyin, jianzh, xuanqi}@zjut.edu.cn. - Zhi Chen is with the Department of Computer Science, University of Illinois Urbana-Chamoaign, Urbana, IL 61801 USA.
+E-mail: zhic4@illinois. edu. - Min Du is with the Palo Alto Networks, Santa Clara, CA 95054 USA.
+E-mail: min.du.email@gmail.com.